 If there are any questions regarding the District’s dredging operation, please contact Administrative Services Manager Christine Bouchard at (831) 475-6161, ext.
 19 or email@example.com.

 The 2022-23 dredge season concluded on May 5, 2023.
 Kudos to the dredge crew for another successful dredging season!

 Prior to transiting the entrance, mariners are still advised to check tide and weather conditions, view the entrance sounding online, and know what your vessel draws.
 Entrance soundings will be updated periodically during the off-season and posted on the District’s website.
 To view the most recent sounding, please click here.

 During dredging operations, pass Twin Lakes on the east side (Crow’s Nest side) of the channel unless otherwise marked.
-Stay at least 50’ from the dredge.
-Contact the crew for passing instructions on VHF channel 8.
+Stay at least 50’ from the dredge and contact the dredge crew on VHF channel 8 for passing instructions.
+If your vessel contacts any dredge equipment or pipeline, please contact Harbor Patrol IMMEDIATELY on VHF channel 9.